gwuen/aurvote-utils/README.md

 ## aur-vote
 > NOTE: If you have `aurutils` installed, `aur vote` may be used instead.

 If necessary, `aur-vote` will prompt for authentication.
-Cookies are saved in `$XDG_DATA_HOME/aurvote-utils/cookie` and are renewed automatically.
+Cookies are saved in `$XDG_STATE_HOME/aurvote-utils/cookie` (by default ~/.local/state/...) and are renewed automatically.
 Alternatively, you may regenerate the cookie manually:

 ```
 $ aur-vote -a